 N/MH One copy of MH detected; horse is affected.
 MH/MH Two copies of MN detected; horse is affected.

 PSSM1 - Polysaccharide Storage Myopathy Type 1 (PSSM1) A genetic disorder characterized by excessive and abnormal storage of sugar (polysaccharide) in muscle cells.
 Horses with PSSM1 have signs typically associated with tying-up.
 These signs are most commonly muscle stiffness, sweating, and reluctance to move.
 Vital organs are affected in many cases.
 Severe cases can lead to collapse and/or death.
 The severity of symptoms varies between individuals and is likely compounded by other factors.
 In many horses, PSSM1 can be controlled through diet and management changes.
-The results of the test are reported as:

 N/N No copies of PSSM1 detected.
 N/PSSM1 One copy of PSSM1 detected.
 PSSM1/PSSM1 Two copies of PSSM1 detected.